nccgroup/Berserko/README.md

     [libdefaults]
         forwardable = true
         udp_preference_limit = 1

+### Advanced Configuration
+It is possible to configure the SPN that will be used for a particular host, by including a `[berserko_spn_hints]` section in the *krb5.conf* file (see above).
+The syntax is shown below.

+    [berserko_spn_hints]
+        server1.foo.com=web.domain.local@DOMAIN.LOCAL
+		server2.bar.org=app.domain2.local

+The target server is on the left hand side of the equals sign, and the SPN to be used is on the right.
+The realm for the SPN can optionally be specified (if not, Berserko will attempt to determine the correct realm as normal).
+Do not include the `HTTP/` part of the SPN here.

 ### Bugs ###
 * If the UI for the Berserko tab doesn't display properly, try using Burp's Metal theme.